 I’ve never fried chicken in anything but Crisco.
 As far as I know nothing fries up chicken better than Crisco.
 I only make fried chicken a couple times a year, so I figure a little Crisco isn’t going to hurt anybody.

 About three giant heaping tablespoons ought to do it.
 Make sure to use a large fry pan with deep sides.
 This time I tried my cast iron skillet.
 It worked great, but any large fry pan will do.
 Turn the burner to medium high.

 Remove the chicken pieces from the brine and pat dry.
 While the oil is heating in the pan fill a dinner plate with flour.
 Mix in about a teaspoon each of salt and pepper.

 Dredge each chicken piece on both sides in the flour mixture.
-As you work, place the pieces in the pan with the oil that has reached approximately 375 degrees.
-I usually don’t use a thermometer for the oil temperature, I just sprinkle a bit of flour in the pan and if it sizzles I know it’s ready.
+As you work, place the pieces in the pan with the oil that has reached 350 – 375 degrees.
+Use a themometer to test the heat of the oil.
+If it’s not hot enough the chicken will absorb the oil which will keep it from getting nice and crispy.
+You can also sprinkle a bit of flour in the pan and if it sizzles I know it’s ready.
 In the meantime, turn on the burner under those peeled potatoes you’ve cut up for your mashed potatoes.

 Once you have all the chicken pieces situated in the pan, let them fry at a bubbling speed for about 10-15 minutes.

 With a fork, take a peek to see if you’ve achieved just the right golden crust.
 Nope, not ready yet.

 I’ve just turned this thigh.
 Now that’s perfect.